 Entries intended to be served without yeast should exhibit no yeast characters in mouthfeel, flavor, or aroma.
 Entries intended to be served with yeast should portray a full yeasty mouthfeel and appear hazy to very cloudy; yeast flavor and aroma should be low to medium but not overpowering the balance and character of rye and barley malt and hops.
 To allow for accurate judging the brewer must provide information about the entry that might indicate a rye version of a classic style (e.g. rye pale ale, rye porter, etc.) or other hybrid rye beer style.
 Beer entries not accompanied by this information will be at a disadvantage during judging.
-During registration brewers may specify pouring instructions, choosing normal pouring, quiet pouring, intentional rousing or not rousing yeast.
+During registration brewers will specify pouring instructions, choosing normal pouring, quiet pouring, intentional rousing or not rousing yeast.

-Original Gravity (°Plato): 1.030-1.065 (7.5-16 °Plato) • Apparent Extract/Final Gravity (°Plato): 1.004-1.020 (1-5 °Plato) • Alcohol by Weight (Volume): 3-7% (3.8-8.7%) • Bitterness (IBU): 10-40 • Color SRM (EBC): 2-25 (4-50 EBC)
+Original Gravity (°Plato): varies with style • Apparent Extract/Final Gravity (°Plato): varies with style • Alcohol by Weight (Volume): varies with style • Bitterness (IBU): varies with style • Color SRM (EBC): varies with style